 Ask the vendors about their vision of the project and their ideas about the best solutions to your problems.

 Ask to provide a detailed project timeline, including estimated start dates, schedule of activities, deliverables, and resources to be used.

 Pricing Model and Budget

-Ask about the pricing model: is it a fixed price or time & material based price?
-It could be a provisional estimation with a list of services included, and a payment calendar.
+Ask about the pricing model: is it a fixed price or a time & material-based price?
+It could be a provisional estimation with a list of services included and a payment calendar.